asterinas/asterinas/docs/src/osdk/reference/README.md

 ## Manifest

-OSDK utilizes a manifest named `OSDK.toml` to define its precise behavior regarding how to run a kernel with QEMU.
+The OSDK utilizes a manifest named `OSDK.toml` to define its precise behavior regarding how to run a kernel with QEMU.
 The `OSDK.toml` file should be placed